 Take a stroll through Denver's 16th Street Mall, a mile-long outdoor shopping and dining center in the Mile High City.
 Dozens of restaurants and boutiques join chain stores such as the Banana Republic and Sephora for a one-stop attraction.
 Lucky Strike bowling alley, Regal UA Denver Pavilions 4DX & RPX movie theater, and Coyote Ugly bar also provide nighttime entertainment.
 Stop by Rocky Mountain Chocolate Factory for some Colorado-made treats.

-Designed in the 19th century by architect Elijah E. Myers, the Colorado State Capitol Building echoes the classical lines of the nation's capitol.
+Designed in the 19th century by architect Elijah E. Myers, the Colorado State Capitol Building echoes the classical lines of the Capitol Building in Washington, D.C.
 The inside features Colorado Rose Onyx (a rare rose marble) and beautiful stained glass windows.
-The Denver building is exactly one mile high at 5,280 feet (1,609 meters), lending the city its nickname of the "Mile High City."
+The Denver building is exactly one mile high at 5,280 feet (1,609 meters), leading to the city's nickname of the "Mile High City."

-The capitol houses the Colorado General Assembly and the offices of the Governor, Lieutenant Governor, and Treasurer.
-Check out the building on your own, or reserve a free weekday tour which takes less than an hour.
+The capitol houses the Colorado General Assembly and the offices of the governor, lieutenant governor, and treasurer.
+Check out the building on your own, or reserve a free weekday tour that takes less than an hour.

 Elitch Gardens, located downtown, truly has something for everyone in the family, from thrilling rollercoasters like the Mind Eraser—entailing dives and double spins going faster than 50 miles per hour—to fun ferris wheels and balloon races.
 The water park has big slides and mellower rides for little ones.